miohtama/sane_plone_addon_template/README.rst

 Introduction
 -------------

+**A simple Plone add-on / theme skeleton with instructions**

-This project is a sane Plone 4 add-om / theme template which provides ``youraddon`` code skeleton.
+This project is a sane Plone 4 add-on / theme template which provides ``youraddon`` code skeleton.
 It allows you to quicky start developing your own Python, CSS and JS code for Plone.